fredgibbs/fredgibbs.github.io/courses/etc/zotero.md

 [Zotero](http://zotero.org) is a free and popular tool developed by academics for academics for managing bibliographies to share resources like PDFs.

 To access the course readings, you'll need to join our group library for the course.
 On the first day of class, I send invitations to all registered students to join our group library.
-If you have registered after then and are trying to connect to the course library, you'll need to skip to the "I didn't get an invitation" section below.
+If you registered after then and are trying to connect to the course library, you'll need to skip to the "I didn't get an invitation" section below.

-If you clicked on the link in the invitation from zotero.org, you may have completed all these steps already.
+If you have already clicked on the link in the invitation from zotero.org, you may have completed all these steps already.
 If you did (or think you did), skip to Step 5 to verify everything is working.
-Otherwise, start at Step 1 or 2.
+Otherwise, start at Step 1 or 2, depending on whether you've created an account or not.

 If you already have a Zotero account (from a previous course, perhaps), skip to Step 2.
-But you need to join a new library for each course.
+Each course has a separate library that you need to join.

 ## Step 1: Create a Zotero account